mlcommons/training_results_v1.1/README.md

-The MLPerf Training v1.1 results.
+The MLPerf™ Training v1.1 results.